-(a.)
-All mortgage loans require monthly principal payments through maturity and either fully amortize or include a balloon principal payment upon maturity.

-- (b.)
-This loan is scheduled to mature within the next twelve months.
-We intend to repay this loan in full utilizing borrowings under our Credit Agreement. - (c.)
-This loan is scheduled to mature within the next twelve months.
-We intend to refinance this loan prior to the maturity date.
+- (a.)
+All mortgage loans require monthly principal payments through maturity and either fully amortize or include a balloon principal payment upon maturity. - (b.)
+This loan is scheduled to mature within the next twelve months at which time we will either refinance pursuant to a new mortgage loan or repay the mortgage balance in full utilizing borrowings under our Credit Agreement.

-On June 1, 2022, the \$5.1 million fixed rate mortgage loan on 700 Shadow Lane and Goldring MOBs was fully repaid utilizing borrowings under our Credit Agreement.
+On January 3, 2023, the \$4.2 million fixed rate mortgage loan on Desert Valley Medical Center was fully repaid utilizing borrowings under our Credit Agreement.

+At March 31, 2023 and December 31, 2022, we had various mortgages, all of which were non-recourse to us, included in our condensed consolidated balance sheet.
 The mortgages are secured by the real property of the buildings as well as property leases and rents.
-The mortgages outstanding as of September 30, 2022 had a combined fair value of approximately \$48.3 million.
-At December 31, 2021, we had various mortgages, all of which were non-recourse to us, included in our condensed consolidated balance sheet.
-The combined outstanding balance of these various mortgages at December 31, 2021 was \$57.2 million and had a combined fair value of approximately \$59.4 million.
+The mortgages outstanding as of March 31, 2023, had a combined carrying value of approximately \$40.3 million and a combined fair value of approximately \$38.6 million.
+The mortgages outstanding as of December 31, 2022, had a combined carrying value of approximately \$45.0 million and a combined fair value of approximately \$43.2 million.
 The fair value of our debt was computed based upon quotes received from financial institutions.
 We consider these to be "level 2" in the fair value hierarchy as outlined in the authoritative guidance for disclosure in connection with debt instruments.
 Changes in market rates on our fixed rate debt impacts the fair value of debt, but it has no impact on interest incurred or cash flow.